 If you ever wondered how your dog sees the world, this is the book for you.
 Dr. Horowitz explains how dogs perceive the world differently from humans.
 It's an amazing book full of really interesting information.

 I hope you find the information you are looking for and also that you like these best dog training books.
-If you have questions about specific dog books, you can ask in the box below.
-Also, if you have suggestions for other best books on dog training please share!

 Enjoy reading and learning with your dog!